-On the first day of absence the Nursery must be contacted before 7:30 a.m. regardless of shift start time.
+On the first day of absence the Nursery must be contacted 15 minutes before the nursery opens regardless of shift start time.
 The exception to this is if the employee is due to start their shift at this time, in which case they must call the nursery by sooner.
-A phone call from relative, partner, spouse or friend is not sufficient unless the employee is hospitalised or in medical care.
+A phone call from relative, partner, spouse or friend is not acceptable unless the employee is totally incapacitated; acceptable examples of this are being under anasthetic or undergoing a surgical procedure.
+If a team member is in hospital they must call, as an email may not be read if the team are busy setting up or witht the children.
 If possible, the estimated length of absence should be stated.
 The Nursery must be informed by 3 p.m. as to whether absence will continue for the following day.
 Sickness must not be reported via email, text message, or any other method of communication.
-Failure to follow these procedures may result in disciplinary action.
+Staff must ensure that they provide a discharge notice from the hospital so that the nursery knows that they are fit for work.
+Failure to follow these procedures will result in disciplinary action.